 My V/UHF radios (aside from those used for packet nodes)

-• A Kenpro KT-22 2m FM HT
+• An older Kenpro KT-22 2m FM HT (see below)

-• A couple of ubiquotous Baofeng UV-5Rs
+• A couple of ubiquotous Baofeng UV-5Rs (ideal for loaning to people)

-• A Quansheng UV-K5 with the egzumer firmware
+• A Quansheng UV-K5 with the egzumer firmware (not used so much now, but often used to listen to the marine VHF channels)

 • A Yaesu FT-290R (although this is not in GWO)